FIOpwK/IBMDeveloper/README.md

 The Java language does give you the tools necessary to follow sound OOP principles and produce sound object-oriented code.
 Because Java is not purely object-oriented, you must exercise discipline in how you write code — the language doesn't force you to do the right thing, so you must do it yourself.

+## Overloading methods
+When you create two methods with the same name but with different argument lists (that is, different numbers or types of parameters), you have an overloaded method.
+At runtime, the JRE decides which variation of your overloaded method to call, based on the arguments that were passed to it.

+## Overriding methods
+When a subclass provides its own implementation of a method that's defined on one of its parent classes, that's called method overriding.

+Two or more methods of the same name, but different signatures, are called overloaded methods.
+When you create a new version of a method in a subclass that is defined in a superclass, it's called method overriding.

 ## Conclusion
 In this tutorial, you learned about object-oriented programming and familiarized yourself with an IDE that helps you control your development environment.